Efficient Online ML API Selection for Multi-Label Classification Tasks: Experimental Details

 \section{Experimental Details}

 We provide missing experimental details in this part.

 \paragraph{Experimental setup} All experiments were run on a machine with 8 Intel Xeon Platinum 2.5 GHz cores, 32 GB RAM, and 500GB disk with Ubuntu 16.04 LTS as the OS.
 Our code is implemented in Python 3.7.
+Each experiments, except the case study, were run for five times to mitigate the randomness introduced by training-testing splitting.